Davidagasiev/Form-Sending/README.md

-Form-Sending
+You can send some info from the form to someones email.
-There is forms and when you submit thre form it will be send to someones email.
+There is forms and when you submit the form it will be send to someones email.